grafana/k6/.github/PULL_REQUEST_TEMPLATE.md

 Please describe your pull request

 ### Checklist
-- [ ] Written unit tests for the changes
+- [ ] Written tests for the changes
 - [ ] Update relevant k6 documentation (if relevant)
 - [ ] Generate TS definition for the changes (if relevant)